On the residual and profinite closures of commensurated subgroups: Applications to polycyclic groups

 Let us now suppose toward a contradiction that $G$ is not an $\mathfrak M$-group.
 By Proposition~\ref{prop:phk} (the main theorem of \cite{Kropholler84}), it follows that $G$ has subgroups $K\le J$ such that \begin{itemize} \item $K$ is a normal subgroup of $J$, and \item $J/K$ isomorphic to the lamplighter group $C_p\wr \mathbf Z$ for some prime $p$. \end{itemize} The section $J/K$ is a wreath product which can be identified with the matrix group

 Under this identification, the base $B/K$ of the wreath product --- \textbf{the group of lamps} --- corresponds to

 It is clear from the arguments used in \cite{Kropholler84} that $J$ and $K$ can be chosen such that $B/K$ is sandwiched between two terms of the derived series of a soluble subgroup of finite index in $G$.
 In other words, we may assume that there is a soluble subgroup $G_0$ that is normal and of finite index in $G$ and an $m\ge0$ such that $G_0^{(m+1)}\le K\le B\le G_0^{(m)}$.
-In particular, both $B$ and $K$ are subnormal in $G$.
+In particular, both $B$ and $K$ are subnormal in $G$ of defect at most $2$.

 Let $H/K$ be the subgroup of the base $B/K$ of consisting of \textbf{half the lamps}, namely the subgroup corresponding to